 Removing the ovaries at the time of hysterectomy reduces the risk of ovarian cancer.
 However, removing your ovaries will lead to you going through the menopause.
 You may be advised to take hormone replacement treatment (HRT).

 If you are under 50 years old and have your ovaries removed then you should discuss with your doctor about taking HRT.
-All women under the age of 50 years benefit from taking HRT, without being exposed to the risks of HRT.
-Any risks of HRT are only relevant for women over the age of 50 years.
+Women going through menopause under the age of 50 years benefit from taking HRT.
+Any risks of HRT are more relevant for women over the age of 50 years.

 Will having a hysterectomy affect my sex life?